-Tip: Use our free online marketing guide to build your business and reach more customers.
+Tip: Use Constant Contact’s free online marketing guide, The Download, to build your business plan and reach more customers.

 2. Focus on the customer and fully understand the market

-Research the demographics and psychographics of your potential customer base and understand their buying habits.
+Research the demographics of your potential customer base and understand their buying habits.

-Watch competitors, talk with similar businesses, browse your competitors’ websites, and understand what their customers are saying about them in social media.
+Watch competitors, talk with similar businesses, browse your competitors’ websites, and understand what their customers are saying about them on social media.

 3. Start small and grow

-If possible, self-fund your startup and then go for funding when you can create a growth story.
+If possible, self-fund your business idea and then go for funding when you can create a growth story.
 This might cause you to break up your product/service offering into smaller pieces so you can fund the early stages and get some traction and experience.